Please Rotate Your Device

 Step 1: check the lease.
 You can find out under "Option to Extend", or "Right to Renew" (or you can have a lease abstractor review the lease for you).

 Step 2: what is the notice period?
-All rights to renew have a deadline - usually 6 months prior to the expiry, but in some cases for small tenants it can be three months and larger tenants are typically 9-12 months.
+Rights to renew usually have a deadline - usually 6 months prior to the expiry, but in some cases for small tenants it can be three months and larger tenants are typically 9-12 months.

-Step 3: is the extension rate fixed or fair market?
+Step 3: is the extension rate fixed or fair market rent?

 Now that we have covered the basics, let's look at a sample commercial lease renewal clause: